-- the PML building, which is 200 ~ 300 m from the water edge (depending on direction).
+Measurements of OVOC mixing ratios and winds were made from the rooftop of the PML building, which is 200-300 m from the water's edge (depending on direction).
 A parking area fenced by broadleaf trees and garden bushes occupies the ~ 80 m region immediately south of PML, with a tall hotel across the parking area severely obstructing winds from the SSE.
-The view is much clearer from south to west, with moderately dense, two to three-storey residential buildings covering most of the land that slopes down to the water edge.
-The rooftop of the PML building is about 45 m - a.s.l. and 15 m above local ground.
-Taking 10 m to be the height of the roughness elements (e.g. houses, trees), the roughness sublayer height can be approximated as three times the height of the roughness elements, or 30 m (World Meteorological Organization, 2006).
+The view is much clearer from south to west, with moderately dense, two- to three-storey residential buildings covering most of the land that slopes steeply down to the water's edge.
+The rooftop of the PML building is about 45 m above sea level and 15 m above local ground level.
+Taking 10 m to be the height of the roughness elements (e.g., houses, trees) above sea level, the roughness sublayer height can be approximated as 3 times the height of the roughness elements, or 30 m (World Meteorological Organization, 2006).
 Thus the PML rooftop should be above the roughness sublayer and within the surface layer, where standard boundary layer theory applies.